WHITE-HAT999/testtttt/README.md

 			end)

 			if not success then
-				queueNotification("Action Error", "This action ('"..(action.name).."') had an error while running, please report this to the Sirius team at sirius.menu/discord", 4370336704) action.enabled = false
+				queueNotification("Action Error", "This action ('"..(action.name).."') had an error while running, please report this to the Contro team at contro.menu/discord", 4370336704) action.enabled = false
 				newAction.Icon.Image = "rbxassetid://"..action.images[2]
 				tweenService:Create(newAction, TweenInfo.new(0.4, Enum.EasingStyle.Exponential), {BackgroundTransparency = 0.55}):Play()